Thesis

 Competing Nuclear Fusion Labs

 General Fusion: Founded in 2002 in Vancouver, British Columbia, General Fusion utilizes magnetized target fusion.
 In this fusion process, plasma is injected into spinning liquid metal, where fusion occurs.
 The heat from the fusion is used to create steam and power a turbine.
-The company’s fusion reactor is expected to be operational by 2027, and General Fusion hopes to reach the 100 million degree Celsius threshold, which Helion did in 2021.
-General Fusion has raised over $370 million as of September 2024 and will be collaborating on its reactors with both the United Kingdom Atomic Energy Authority (UKAEA) and Canada’s particle accelerator center (TRIUMF).
+The company’s fusion reactor is expected to be operational by 2027, and General Fusion hopes to reach the 100 million degrees Celsius threshold, which Helion did in 2021.
+General Fusion has raised $392 million in total funding as of November 2025, with the latest round being a $22 million injection in August 2025.
+The company will be collaborating on its reactors with both the United Kingdom Atomic Energy Authority (UKAEA) and Canada’s particle accelerator center (TRIUMF).

 Competing Renewable Energy Sources